-The Group is currently in discussion with its bankers and other financial institutions regarding additional financing arrangements and/or other financing options.
-This is in addition to the refinancing, restructuring and payment deferral of debt service in accordance with Republic Act (RA) No. 11469, Bayanihan to Heal as One Act and RA No. 11494, Bayanihan to Recover as One Act in 2020 and 2021.
+- Conducted a Liability Management Exercise (LME) with bankers and other financial institutions to refinance or restructure existing debt, or defer payment of debt service [in accordance with Republic Act (RA) No. 11469, Bayanihan to Heal as One Act and RA No. 11494, Bayanihan to Recover as One Act in 2020 and 2021]; and, - Obtain additional capital infusion from existing stockholders and other investors in 2022 and 2021.